 But fear not, there are things you can do to help change these blues.

 While this may be hard to do, doing a relaxing task like listening to music, reading a book or watching your favourite feel-good film can do wonders to lift your mood!
 However, if this isn’t your scene…

 Some of us need to be on the move to help lift our spirits, and exercise is the best option!
 Whether it is walking, cycling, Pilates or lifting heavy weights, find something that works for you and feel your mood instantly lift.

 Getting in your daily required nutrients will ensure that you stay not just physically fit, but mentally well too.
 Indulging in your favourite sugary snacks once in a while is alright, but remember that balance is key!
 Don’t forget your greens too.

 4. All you need is a friend

-If all else fails, sometimes just talking to a loved one can help elevate your mood.
+If all else fails, instead of feeling blue during your period just talking to a loved one can help elevate your mood.
 Whether it’s a parent, friend, significant other or anything in between, talking out your feelings can help you feel better and get a heavyweight off your chest.